Akman/vscode-tasks/README.md

 Note that unlike ***json*** syntax, ***groovy*** syntax is used here.
 Therefore, do not forget to replace the curly braces (from json) with square brackets in the maps definitions.

+- prefix - the prefix used for a task name, if prefix is empty the group name will be used as prefix

 [see]: https://code.visualstudio.com/docs/editor/tasks#_custom-tasks